- Increase borrowing

 Consider a Secured Loan

-If want to benefit from the growth in your home’s equity but cannot justify remortgaging to do this then consider a secured loan.
+If you want to benefit from the growth in your home’s equity but cannot justify remortgaging to do this then consider a secured loan.
 A secured loan is simply a second-charge mortgage.
-This route means you can avoid disturbing your mortgage and still borrow against the growth in home’s value.
+This route means you can avoid disturbing your mortgage and still borrow against the growth in your home’s value.
 In addition, a secured loan can be faster to arrange than a new mortgage.

 Useful Remortgage Articles

 How to Remortgage

 Follow these steps to get a better mortgage deal.
 Don’t simply stick with your current lender, and don’t use a broker who can only explore a part of the market.
 There are over 1000 mortgage deals out there and you need to be able to choose from them all.